Is your baby beginning to take their first steps? Or has your toddler outgrown the baby slip-ons?

 13. Kids Bron Mary Jane Ballet Shoes

 These ballet shoes from Kids Bron are cute and fabulous.
 Whether your little girl loves glittery silver or is into glossy black, these do the trick.
-They come in three different colors; red, black, and silver — fitted to individual personalities.
+They come in many different colors; red, black, and silver, etc. — fitted to individual personalities.

 At first glance, they look a bit stiff.
 However, they’re actually quite flexible and provide an ample amount of support.